OverlordAkise/scprp-addons/README.md

 096 is sad, not able to attack and slow until someone looks at his face.
 Then he gets a movement speed boost, can attack and sees his victims highlighted in red through walls.
 You can play sounds with rightclick. (cry during passive phase, scream during attack phase)
-If you look at a player he gets slower and slower until he sleeps.
-SCP966 can eat him with Leftclick.
-Specified jobs can do `!nv` and equip night vision goggles to see SCP966.
-(966 always has collision but is invisible)
 Necessary workshop items:
 https://steamcommunity.com/sharedfiles/filedetails/?id=1315125663 (Playermodel)
 https://steamcommunity.com/sharedfiles/filedetails/?id=2488399203 (Weapon Model)